trollcop/usbimager/README.md

 2. in the src directory, run `make`
 3. to create the archive, run `make package`

 By default USBImager is compiled for native Cocoa with libui (included).
-You can also compile for X11 (but with Cocoa modals) by using `USE_X11=yes make`.
+You can also compile for X11 (if you have XQuartz installed) by using `USE_X11=yes make`.

 ### Linux